ktorresa/microbit-project-1/README.md

 5. Lizard
 ___

-The microbit was programmed to pick a random option if it were to be shaken through micropython.
+The microbit was programmed through micropython to pick a random option if it were to be shaken.